mendelgordon/Search-it/README.md

 2. clone the repo to your computer
 3. run `npm install` in the project directory
 4. run `npm start` in the project directory

+Remaining requirements:
+Users are able to leave an error state
+Get 90+ scores on Lighthouse https://web.dev/measure/
+(We understand you cannot control how media assets like videos and images are sent to the client.
+It is okay to have a score below 90 for Performance if they are related to the media from Reddit.)
+OPTIONAL: Make your application a progressive web app Write unit tests for your components using Jest and Enzyme Write end-to-end tests for your application